“THIS VOICE IS ALL I HAVE. I REALLY BELIEVE THAT POETRY IS SAVING MY LIFE.”

 - NIA JOHNSON, STUDENT & POET

-The Santa Clara County Youth Poet Laureate program is a new youth-centered program to celebrate literacy and self-literacy through poetry and connect young writers to opportunities for performances and community collaborations
+The Santa Clara County Youth Poet Laureate program is youth-centered program to celebrate literacy and self-literacy through poetry and connect young writers to opportunities for performances and community collaborations

 Each year, we will accept applications from talented Santa Clara County writers (ages 13-18) to join a community of young poets.
 The Laureate earns an educational scholarship.
 The Laureate will, and all the Finalists are invited to, serve as ambassadors for literacy, arts and youth expression with ongoing opportunities for performances, projects, and peer support.